A podcast where we talk about global perspectives on spatial planning in practice and theory

 In this episode we talk about vernacular architecture around the world.
 We talked with Bouchra Idrissi of the Africa Innovation Network about the definitions, advantages and challenges of vernacular architecture.

 In this episode we talk about property, property rights and land tenure.
 We looked at different land tenure systems in various countries and the influence on property rights.

 permanent temporary structures

-In this episode we talk about refugees and the spatial challenges they face with volunteers from SOS Balkanroute.
+In this episode we talk about refugee camps and the spatial challenges they face with volunteers from SOS Balkanroute.

 a policy approach to climate challenges

 This episode focusses on climate change mitigation and adaptation from a policy perspective, including UNFCCC and UN-Habitat policies and documents.